All Books

 Key Takeaways

-• Our primary drive in life is the pursuit of meaning.
+• Your primary drive in life is the discovery of meaning.

-• We can find meaning through work, love, and courage in suffering.
+• Find purpose through work, love, and courage in hardship.

 Who Should Read